vtourraine/AcknowList/README.md

 ## SwiftUI

-AcknowList now offers a SwiftUI interface, which supports all the major platforms. **SwiftUI support is still in development.**
+AcknowList now offers a SwiftUI interface, which supports all the major platforms.

+Instantiate a `AcknowListSwiftUIView` with a path to the `plist` file, or with an array of `Acknow` instances, and present this view from a `NavigationView`.

 ## Platforms